micahwierenga/css-selector-basics/readme.md

 ####The ID Selector

 The ID selector uses the id attribute of an HTML tag to find one specific element.
-We can give any name we want to our ID attribute, besides the obvious reserved words, such as tag names, etc.
+We can give any name we want to our ID attribute.

 - An ID is **unique** within a page.
 - You should use the id selector when you want to find a single, unique element.